-MEDIA / TECHNOLOGY
+MEDIA/ TECHNOLOGY DEPARTMENT

 In today's information-based and technology-rich society, library media skills provide students with a strong foundation for success during their high school career and throughout their life.
-The Library Media Center offers students the opportunity to develop a working knowledge of diverse library resources in today's world - print, digital, and electronic resources.
+The Library Media Center offers students the opportunity to develop a working knowledge of diverse library resources in today's world-print, digital, and electronic resources.
 Students will also learn to find, analyze, evaluate, interpret, and communicate information and ideas effectively.
-With the library teacher, students will assist their peers in attaining these research skills for collaborative research projects assigned by classroom teachers.
+With the Library Media Specialist, students will assist their peers in attaining these research skills for collaborative research projects assigned by classroom teachers.

 Technology Engineering is an important and dynamic area of study where students are challenged to reinforce prior knowledge, apply mathematics and engineering principles, all while creating practical products.
 Technology Engineering aims to combine ingenuity, creativity and resourcefulness while finding solutions to practical problems.
 Students will learn to think critically, solve complex problems and demonstrate work ethic, all while gaining skills required for today's challenging workplace.
 Note: All Technology Engineering courses require students to keep a student portfolio as a means of highlighting their class work and as a means by which to accumulate valuable reference materials.

-611 WEB DESIGN I

-This project-based course is an introduction to the design, creation, and maintenance of websites using webbased publishing tools and basic HTML coding.
+611 WEB DESIGN I 3 credits This project-based course is an introduction to the design, creation, and maintenance of websites using web based publishing tools and basic HTML coding.
 Students learn how to critically evaluate website quality, learn how to update and troubleshoot web pages, learn about industry web design standards, and plan how to attract traffic to the websites they have created.
 In addition, we will explore various career opportunities requiring web design skills.
 The course culminates in students creating a website for a local business or nonprofit organization.
+NOT OFFERED IN 2023-2024

-752 VIRTUAL HIGH SCHOOL

-Virtual High School provides a wealth of quality online education options for high school students.
-Through VHS, students have the opportunity to increase their educational options.
-Students gain access to a wide variety of courses not typically available and have the flexibility to take these courses anytime throughout the schoolday, as best fits their schedule.
-VHS classes are supervised by the high school librarian who assists the VHS instructor in assessing student performance and in assigning grades.
+752 VIRTUAL HIGH SCHOOL & Edgenuity 3 credits semester courses/ 6 credits year courses Virtual High School provides a wealth of quality online education options for high school students.
+Through VHS and Edgenuity, students have the opportunity to increase their educational options.
+Students gain access to a wide variety of courses not typically available and have the flexibility to take these courses anytime throughout the school day, as best fits their schedule.
+VHS and Edgenuity classes are supervised by the high Library Media Specialist who is the VHS Site Coordinator that assists the VHS instructor in assessing student performance and in assigning grades.
+Same process for Edgenuity.
 Due to the limited number of seats available to students, students must apply to the Principal in order to participate.
 Applicants will be evaluated based upon their academic, attendance, and discipline records, as well as by available space.

-935 PRINCIPLES OF ENGINEERING AND MANUFACTURING

-Principles of Engineering will introduce students to the engineering design process using innovative solutions to solve real world challenges.
+935 PRINCIPLES OF ENGINEERING AND MANUFACTURING 3 credits Principles of Engineering will introduce students to the engineering design process using innovative solutions to solve real world challenges.
 Students will explore the topics of Simple Machines, Motion and Forces, and Materials and Structures.
 Students will work collaboratively using the engineering design process to create prototypes and models, test potential solutions, and evaluate and communicate results to complete the engineering process.

-936 WOOD ENGINEERING I 3 credits

-Wood Engineering will introduce students to general woodworking practices.
+936 WOOD ENGINEERING I 3 credits Wood Engineering will introduce students to general woodworking practices.
 Students will expand their knowledge and experience through various projects, lessons, and vocabulary.
 Students will be expected to learn about and safely use hand tools, power tools, and woodworking machinery.
 The projects are designed to give students as much experience as possible by using many different machines and tools.